gonza56d/dive-into-design-patterns/README.md

 #### One router = One design pattern applied:

 Each design pattern is represented behind its own router.
 E.g: under `/builder` (See [`dive/api/routers/builder.py`](https://github.com/gonza56d/dive-into-design-patterns/blob/master/dive/api/routers/builder.py)) you will find an example of how the Builder Pattern can be applied to solve a particular problem.
 The API router is just the frontend of the application, ir order to understand how the pattern is applied, you should explore the `core` package used behind the router.

-## Required
-In order to run the app, docker and docker compose are required in your system.